 DOCTORAL STUDENT MEETINGS

 The PhD Program schedules at least one meeting per semester for all doctoral students to meet together with doctoral program committee members for discussion, information sharing, and networking.
-Attendance at these meetings is required for all doctoral students
+Attendance at these meetings is required for all doctoral students.

 STUDENT GROUPS